All Episodes

 He's not even started thinking about it seriously yet.

-It none of it's gonna matter.
+None of it's going to matter.

-And some group in the corner heard me, some Obama people in the corner said, Jesus Christ is dead.
+Some Obama people in the corner said, Jesus Christ is dead.

-I said, No, he's not.
+I said, no, he's not.

 He rose from the dead.